 Please refer to the article on intraosseous haemangiomas for a general discussion of that entity.

-The calvaria is the second most prevalent site for intraosseous haemangiomas, particularly the frontal and parietal bones 1, and represent 0.2% of all osseous tumours 2.
-Commonly occurs in women in the 4th-5th decade of life.
+The calvaria is the second most prevalent site for intraosseous haemangiomas, particularly the frontal and parietal bones 1, and represents 0.2% of all osseous tumours 2.
+Commonly occurs in women in the 4th-5th decades of life.

 As an intraosseous haemangioma, SVH are classified as venous, cavernous, or capillary type, according to their predominant vascular network.
 Histologically, it demonstrates hamartomatous vascular tissue within endothelium, but may also contain fat, smooth muscle, fibrous tissue, and thrombus 1-3.

-Usually presented as an expansive bone lesion with thin borders and characteristic sunburst pattern of trabecular thickening radiating from a common centre.
+Usually presents as an expansile bone lesion with thin borders and a characteristic sunburst pattern of trabecular thickening radiating from a common centre.
 Erosions of both internal or external plates can occur and may be associated with internal or external tumour expansion.

-DSA Is important for surgical planning of smaller lesions and embolisation of larger ones.
+DSA is important for the surgical planning of smaller lesions and embolisation of larger ones.

 Signal intensity is somewhat variable, depending largely on the amount of fat content.

 - T1: non-homogeneously hypo- to isointense signal

 - T2/FLAIR: hyperintense signal

 - T1 C+ (Gd): enhancement is often present